martindstone/snowimportcmdb/README.md

 ### destroy.py

-This script just deletes services, business services whose names begin with the specified prefix, along with any associated escalation  policies.
+This script just deletes services and business services whose names begin with the specified prefix, along with any associated escalation  policies.
 Be careful with it!

     python3 -m venv venv && . venv/bin/activate && pip install -r requirements.txt
-    python show.py <YOUR_PD_API_KEY>
+    python destroy.py <YOUR_PD_API_KEY>